ghidalgo93/cygnus/README.md

 I consider this still to be a prototype.
 Although it is very usable at this stage.

-Here is some modifications I'm planning to make:
+Here is some modifications Jujakaup was/is planning to make:
   * Make the upper and lower halves fit better together.
   * Better placement for fasteners and feet.
   * Support for different sizes of micro-controllers.